justinpyron/presidents-rag/README.md

 ###### At inference time
 1. Create a vector embedding of the question you want to ask.
 2. Apply cosine similarity to the knowledge base embeddings to find the documents most similar to the question.
+3. Refine the set of most similar documents using the re-ranker model.
-3. Create a prompt that supplements the question with the most similar documents.
+4. Create a prompt that supplements the question with the most similar documents.
-4. Submit the prompt to the generative chatbot to generate an answer.
+5. Submit the prompt to the generative chatbot to generate an answer.